French PM under party pressure to tweak deficit plan

 PARIS French Prime Minister Manuel Valls discussed tweaking his deficit-reduction programme on Tuesday with Socialist lawmakers who want to reduce cutbacks for low-income pensioners, a day before the plan is due to be presented to parliament.

-The newly appointed prime minister unveiled the breakdown last week of a 50 billion euro ($69 billion) plan to curb state spending in several areas as France struggles to bring its deficit below an EU target of 3 percent of output by end-2015.
+The newly appointed prime minister unveiled the breakdown last week of a 50 billion euro $69 billion (41 billion pounds) plan to curb state spending in several areas as France struggles to bring its deficit below an EU target of 3 percent of GDP by end-2015.

 Valls will present a fiscal programme covering 2014-2017 to parliament on Wednesday before sending it to the European Commission, which is in charge of policing member states' public finances.